junxit/us-congress-bills-116/metadata.md

 - 2019-06-27 — Rule provides for consideration of H.R.
 2722 and H.R.
 3351.
 The resolution provides for consideration of H.R.
 2722 under a closed rule with one hour of general debate.
 Also, the resolution provides for consideration of H.R.
 3351 under a structured rule with one hour of general debate.
 - 2019-06-27 — The previous question on the motion to recommit with instructions was ordered without objection.
 - 2019-06-27 — The previous question was ordered pursuant to the rule.
+- 2019-06-28 — Received in the Senate and Read twice and referred to the Committee on Rules and Administration.